Thatguyjs/Calculator-Ext/README.md

 Returns `1` if `x` is prime, and `0` if `x` is not prime
 #### gcd(num, den)
 #### gcf(num, den)
-Returns the greatest common denominator (factor) of two numbers.
+Returns the greatest common divisor (factor) of two numbers.
 Returns `0` if either number is not an integer

 ## Macros